 Cosmic Unity

 Energy, which in earlier civilizations took the form of horse drawn carriages and sickles, has morphed into combustion, hydroelectricity and eventually nuclear power.
 A work load that would’ve taken days to complete, now can take a few minutes.
 If we follow the chronology of energy, what’s clear is that the magnitude of energy we can harness has increased cosmically.
 Thanks to the range of discovery modern technology allows for, scientists can study the nature of earth’s smallest particles.
 At the nucleus of everything there is, if channeled properly, enough energy to power the entire globe until the end of time.
 The nuclear bond holding each atom together is tremendous and when modified in a controlled setting can release massive amounts of energy.
 This is done through either nuclear fission, splitting the nucleus of an atom, or nuclear fusion, combining two nuclei.
 While nuclear fission has been used to generate energy for almost a century, nuclear fusion, as relevant to Earth, is yet to be accomplished by anyone aside for the sun.
 Comparatively, splitting an atom requires much less energy than fusing atoms, which makes it a possible feat.
 The fission of an atom, however, creates radioactive and therefore dangerous waste and reactants and requires nature’s heaviest yet not so common elements.
 For this reason, scientists have been trying to imitate the sun’s fusing of atoms for energy as it produces 3 to 10 times more energy than fission does, it’s ingredients are hydrogen and helium, both common resources, and releases no radioactive particles.
-Energy harnessed by nuclear fusion is outrageously more potent than any other form of energy, yet to date has not been accessed by any lab.
+Energy harnessed by nuclear fusion is outrageously more potent than any other form of energy, yet to date has not been generated for long term use by any lab.
 Particles within the nucleus exert an extremely strong repulsive force on foreign protons and therefore particles have to be fused with a rate of 7 percent of the speed of light, a speed that requires huge amounts of energy to produce.
 Scientists have reached a breakeven point where the energy produced by nuclear fusion is as much as the energy needed to create it.
 They have not however generated self-sustaining and surplus energy from conducting nuclear fusion.
 They have come quite a long way, yet are still missing the key to the sun’s magic.